turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 ## High Level

-The Heroku platform supports applications written Ruby, Node.js, Java, Python, Clojure, and Scala.
+The Heroku platform supports applications written in Ruby, Node.js, Java, Python, Clojure, and Scala.
 It falls in the domain of "Platform as a Service" (PaaS), allowing developers to focus on building their application while the platform deals with the intricacies of servers and deployment.

 The power of Heroku is that you need to know, worry, and care *very little* about the systems that are used to run your application.
 Instead your energy goes into building your app.

 ## Git as Transport Mechanism

 There are many options for moving code between servers.
 Many devs have used FTP, SCP, or network shares.
-But Heroku relies on Git.
+Heroku relies on Git.

 ### Why Git?

 Heroku made a big bet on Git back in the mid-2000s, and since then Git has come to dominate modern application development.
-It's the Source Control Management (SCM) option chosen by most new applications and teams.
+It's the Source Control Management (SCM) option chosen for most new applications.

 ### Heroku as Git Remote